saliou-ds/credit_portfolio_optimization/README.md

 ## 📝 License

-This project is provided for academic and internal quantitative risk management use only.
+This project is provided as a personal project for my use only.

 ---

-*Developed by a Credit Risk Analyst for internal simulation and strategic capital planning.*
+*Developed by Saliou Cisse - Data Scientist / Quant Analyst